 3.3.1 According to the 2011 Census, the borough has a usual resident population of 187,000.
-This indicates that that there was a 8.5% increase in population over the ten years since the 2001 Census, which gave a figure of 172,300 people living in the borough.
+This indicates that that there was an 8.5% increase in population over the ten years since the 2001 Census, which gave a figure of 172,300 people living in the borough.
 The Census is the most complete source of information about the population that we have, and is used as a base for the population estimates and future projections between census years.
 The estimated age breakdown is summarised below.

-Census 2011 Population and GLA 2012 Projections for 2013 (by age)
+Census 2011 Population and GLA 2014 Projections for 2015 (by age)